A set of AI capabilities, extraction, classification, validation, and routing, applied to the supplier-invoice processing cycle.

 The process by which a system receives an invoice (via email, PDF, scanned paper, XML, or EDI) and extracts the key data automatically without human intervention.

-It goes beyond a simple "upload invoice" interface: it identifies the issuer, extracts line-level detail, computes VAT correctly (including reverse charge and intra-EU), and verifies math coherence.
+It goes beyond a simple "upload invoice" interface: it identifies the issuer, extracts line-level detail, computes tax correctly (including reverse charge and cross-border), and verifies math coherence.
 Good intelligent capture works directly from the inbox, no one needs to upload anything.

 Touchless AP · Lights-out AP · No-touch invoice processing